Install AWS Nitro API Co-signer

 }

-- IAM instance profile: select the IAM Role you created in the previous steps.
+1. IAM instance profile: Select the IAM Role you created in the previous steps.

-- Nitro Enclave: select “Enable”.
-Note that this field is grayed if you selected an instance type that is incompatible with Nitro.
+2. Nitro Enclave: Select Enable.
+This field will be grayed out if you selected an instance type that is incompatible with Nitro.

-- Metadata response hop limit: ensure it is kept to a minimum of 2 (two).
+4. Metadata response hop limit: Set to a minimum of 2 (two).

 When you’re done, launch the instance.